-So The Midwife shall consult with a physician or other health care practitioner whenever there are significant deviations or complications relative to the newborn.
+The Midwife shall consult with a physician or other health care practitioner whenever there are significant deviations or complications relative to the newborn.
 If a referral to a physician is needed, the Midwife will, if possible, remain in consultation with the physician until resolution of the concern.
-It is appropriate for the Midwife to continue caring for her client to the greatest degree possible, in accordance with the client's wishes, during the postpartum/postnatal period.
+It is appropriate for the Midwife to maintain care of her client to the greatest degree possible, in accordance with the client's wishes.